jaykhandla/Portfolio/README.md

 Welcome to my personal portfolio website!
 This site showcases some of my GitHub projects, provides an overview of my resume, and highlights my technical skills.
 It’s built with modern web technologies to offer a seamless and responsive experience across all devices.

+## Live Demo

+You can view a demo of the website by visiting [My Portfolio](https://jay-flame.vercel.app/).

 ## Built With

 This project was developed using the following technologies: